 Software maintenance classification

-Due to their scope in the general software development cycle and different types of tasks, it is clear that there are different types of maintenance in terms of their purpose in ensuring the usefulness of the software in its operational use.
-In the previous article on software maintenance costs and best practices, we listed only two basic types of maintenance.
-However, there are also broader classifications that provide a more precise grouping of different jobs and maintenance tasks.
-The most accepted is the maintenance classification described in the ISO/IEC/IEEE 14764 standard, which lists the following types:
+Given their role in the overall development cycle and the variety of tasks involved, different types of maintenance exist based on their purpose in maintaining the software’s operational effectiveness.
+In our earlier article discussing software maintenance costs and best practices, we identified only two fundamental types.
+Nevertheless, there are broader classifications that offer a more accurate categorization of various tasks and activities.
+The most widely recognized classification is outlined in the ISO/IEC/IEEE 14764 standard, which enumerates the following types

-- Adaptive – Modification of a software product made after delivery to preserve the usability of the software product in a changed or changing environment.
+- Adaptive – Modification of a software product made after delivery to preserve the usability of the product in a changed or changing environment

-- Perfective – Covers post-delivery software modifications to improve performance or add new features.
+- Perfective – Covers post-delivery modifications to improve performance or add new features

-- Preventive – Modification of a software product after delivery to identify and correct persistent/latent software errors before any damage is done to the system.
+- Preventive – Modification of a product after delivery to identify and correct persistent/latent errors before any damage is done to the system.

-The classification of software maintenance is crucial as it provides guidelines for activities and responsibilities within the maintenance team.
-It also impacts maintenance costs, determining which costs are covered by the developer and which by the client.
-Additionally, a detailed sub-classification is necessary, especially for corrective maintenance, including the classification of software failures and defects using schemes such as the IEEE 1044-2009 Standard Classification for Software Anomalies.
+The categorization of maintenance is essential as it establishes guidelines for the activities and responsibilities of individual developers.
+It also influences costs, clarifying which expenses are borne by the developer organization and which are the responsibility of the client organization.
+Furthermore, a comprehensive sub-classification is vital, particularly for corrective maintenance, which encompasses the classification of software failures and defects.

 Maintenance prediction and metrics

-Maintenance prediction involves estimating the extent of changes in the software system and identifying the parts of the system that will be the most expensive to maintain.
-This prediction helps in estimating the total costs of maintaining the system over a certain period and provides a budget for software maintenance.
+Maintenance prediction involves estimating the extent of changes in the system and identifying the parts that will be the most expensive to maintain.
+This prediction helps in estimating the total costs of maintaining the system over a certain period and provides a budget for the maintenance.

-To perform maintenance prediction, it is essential to understand the connection between the system and its environment.
-Some systems have complex relationships with their environment, such as information systems involving different users with prescribed roles and procedures.
-Changes in the environment may require changes in the software system, as well.
-Additionally, it is important to identify the components most likely to need changes over time, as this assessment can be seen as an investment in improving such components to limit future maintenance costs.
+To conduct a prediction, it is crucial to comprehend the relationship between the system and its surrounding environment.
+Certain systems exhibit intricate interactions with their environment, particularly information systems that involve various users with defined roles and procedures.
+Modifications in the environment may necessitate corresponding adjustments in the system.
+Furthermore, it is vital to identify the elements that are most likely to require changes over time, as this evaluation can be regarded as an investment in enhancing those components to limit future costs.

-The following process metrics related to system maintenance are used for maintenance prediction:
+The following process metrics are used for predicting the maintainability:

 - Number of requests for corrective maintenance